Cost Sharing in Two-Sided Markets: Efficient Mechanism

 \section{Efficient Mechanism}

 In this section we describe the main mechanism for most of the settings we study.
 The mechanism requires access to two algorithms: a) an algorithm to compute a welfare-maximizing assignment of buyers to sellers with known values and costs and b) a deterministic algorithm to compute non-negative utilities that are in the (approximate) core of the cost-sharing game and sum up to the optimal welfare, again, with known values and costs.
 We discuss these algorithms further in Section \ref{sec-algs} and in the sections that correspond to the different models we study.
 For the polynomial time version of our mechanism, both of these algorithms must run in polynomial time.
 Let \textsc{welfare-alg} be the welfare maximizing algorithm and let \textsc{core-alg} be the algorithm that computes utilities in the $\alpha$-core.
 The exact value of $\alpha$ will depend on the exact model, i.e., on the number of sellers and the class of cost functions under consideration.
-We now present our mechanism, which is a VCG-type mechanism \cite{C71,G73,V61}.

-\begin{mechanism} Specifics: \begin{itemize} \item Allocation Rule: Given the reported values $v_{ij}$ for $i\in N,j\in M$, and cost functions $c_j:2^N\to \mathbb{R}$ for $j\in M$, output the welfare-maximizing allocation computed by \textsc{welfare-alg}. \item Pre-processing: For every realization of agent types $r$ that has some probability $q_r$, compute buyer utilities $y_i^r,i\in N,$ and seller utilities $z_j^r,j\in M$, that are non-negative, in the $\alpha$-core, and sum up to the optimal welfare using \textsc{core-alg}.
+\begin{mechanism} Is defined as follows: \begin{itemize} \item Allocation Rule: Given the reported values $v_{ij}$ for $i\in N,j\in M$, and cost functions $c_j:2^N\to \mathbb{R}$ for $j\in M$, output the welfare-maximizing allocation computed by \textsc{welfare-alg}. \item Pre-processing: For every realization of agent types $r$ that has some probability $q_r$, compute buyer utilities $y_i^r,i\in N,$ and seller utilities $z_j^r,j\in M$, that are non-negative, in the $\alpha$-core, and sum up to the optimal welfare using \textsc{core-alg}.
 Let $y_i=\sum_{r}q_r y_i^r$, be the expected utility of buyer $i$ over all realizations and let $z_j=\sum_{r}q_r z_j^r$, be the expected utility of seller $j$ over all realizations. \item Buyer prices: The price charged to buyer $i$ is

 where $S_j$ is the set of buyers assigned to seller $j$ and $\sigma(i')$ is the seller that $i'$ is assigned to. \item Seller wages: The wage paid to seller $j$ is

 where $S_j$ is the set of buyers assigned to seller $j$ and $\sigma(i)$ is the seller that $i$ is assigned to. \end{itemize} \end{mechanism}